lykimq/deku_docs/Benchmarking/KIPs_main.md

 A decision log:
 - at what height the value that it was decided on
-- and the round it was deciced on (the round is required to mitigate byzantine threats for instance nodes lying on rounds).
+- and the round it was decided on (the round is required to mitigate byzantine threats for instance nodes lying on rounds).

 Benchmark the max of this log (height and rounds)